Fundamental oscillations as a tool to distinguish boson stars from neutron stars and black holes: Summary

-We compare the BS $f$-mode frequencies with those of NSs and BH $l=2$ QNMs.
-For the maximum compactness configuration, the frequency is the highest and only depends on the mass, as in the case of BH.
-For such configurations, the BS $f$-mode frequency is lower than the corresponding BH frequency by a constant factor given by $\mathcal{R_{BS/BH}} = 0.22$.
-Thus, observing BH mimickers with $f$-mode frequency consistently lower than 0.22 times that of the expected BH frequency would be a clear signature of massive BS.
-We also compare the BS $f$-mode frequency with the corresponding ISCO frequency and find that the ratio of $f$-mode frequency to that of ISCO is larger for BS than NS and BH, given their low compactness.
-Thus, we expect the effect of the dynamical tides in binary systems of massive BSs to be less prominent.

-Flores et al.~\cite{Flores2019} is the first work to explore non-radial fundamental modes for massive BSs in the strong-coupling limit, followed by Celato et al.~\cite{Celato2025}.
+\cite{Flores2019} is the first work to explore non-radial fundamental modes for massive BSs in the strong-coupling limit, followed by~\cite{Celato2025}.
 These works explored BS configurations for select model parameters.
 The scalings with $x$ introduced in this work can be used to compute $f$-mode characteristics for any model parameters using a single solution, establishing that there is no need to study $f$-modes separately for different parameter values.
 A list of observational signatures for BSs and a comparison of $f_{ISCO}$ between ECOs and BHs was provided in~\cite{Guidice2016}.
-This work extends the list to include the fundamental QNM frequencies and demonstrates that $f$-modes can be used as a tool to distinguish BSs from NSs and BHs.
+This work extends the list to include the fundamental QNM frequencies as a tool to distinguish BSs from NSs and BHs.

-\textit{Future:} The results presented here can be used for searches of massive BS in the strong-interaction limit where the effect of $f$-modes is important.
-These would be relevant in the future when $f$-mode oscillations become detectable.
-We will discuss the detectability of $f$-modes from BSs in the other work~\cite{shirke_BS_fmodes_long}.